davidquarel/raycaster/README.md

 # raycaster

-Raycaster in C by David Quarel
+Raycaster in C by David Quarel, Jon Connor

 ![Picture of Raycaster](img/demo.gif)